Allegheny National Bank (Pittsburg, PA)

 Article Text

-RUINED BY SPECULATION PITTSBURG DEFAULTING CASHIER SAYS THAT MINING STOCK WAS THE LURE THAT TOOK HIS MONEY.
-PITTSBURG, June 5.-According to reports, William Montgomery, former cashier of the defunct Allegheny National bank of Pittsburg, who is in jail charged with the misapplication of over $500,000 of the funds, has broken his silence and made a statement to Robert Lyons, receiver of the bank.
-As a result of his revelations, it is thought, the bank, with small assessment on the stockholders, will pay the depositors.
-The conference between the receiver and the cashier is said to have developed the fact that Montgomery had a mania for buying stocks in mines, and is the owner of 5,000,000 shares of securities representing companies whose property is scattered along the Pacific coast from South America to Alaska.
-Some of them. it is believed, may be used in adding to the assets or the bank, but it is reported many of them represent immense losses over the original prices.
+Montgomery Breaks Silence.
+Pittsburg, Pa., June 4.-According to reports, William Montgomery, former cashier of the defunct Allegheny National bank of Pittsburg, who is in jail charged with the misapplication of over $500,000 of the bank's funds, has broken his silence and made a statement to Robert Lyons, receiver of the institution.
+As a result it is thought the bank, with a small assessment on the stockholders, will pay depositors.

 Click image to open full size in new tab